 Following a dream in which he visits a one-dimensional world, he’s promptly visited by a three-dimensional sphere.
-Utterly baffled, his entire world is turned upside down as he journeys so Spaceland (what we know as our reality).
+Utterly baffled, his entire world is turned upside down as he journeys to Spaceland (what we know as our reality).

 Obviously, this sort of leaning doubles Flatland up as a parody of Victorian society, particularly where women are concerned.
 Back then, women were considered somewhat second rate and liable to hysterics if anything intellectually challenging veered in their general direction.

 "Women are not even worthy of three sides.
 They are one-sided figures - straight lines, in other words - and they must be constantly avoided or handled gingerly so that their two extremely sharp ends will not puncture incautious males in the vicinity.
 Women talk too much and are so dumb that they aren't even aware of their wretched status at the bottom of the social hierarchy.
 Occasionally, they go on a berserk rampage and massacre hundreds of males, a practice that is accepted as keeping the population of the lower classes in check."

 So isosceles, hexagons, and plenty of other shapes are left to battle it out for social supremacy, although their shapes do ensure square houses are banned due to often causing horrific deaths and other incidents.
-Truly, Flatland would be a peculiar place to live – why not buy the book and find out all about it?
+Truly, Flatland would be a peculiar place to live.

 Once Einstein’s theories were published (you can read Seven Brief Lessons on Physics to find out more about these), Abbot’s work resurfaced and began receiving recognition circa 1920.
 The author died aged 87 in 1926.

 There was an animated film in 2007 (see the trailer above) which received generally favourable reviews – it was directed by Ladd Ehlinger Jr. (yeah, we’ve no idea there either).
 We’ve not watched it yet, but the trailer certainly looks endearing enough.

 Flatland also occasionally receives other pop culture references.
-The cult cartoon series Futurama parodied the Flatland world briefly in one of its episodes in Season 8, in what was quite a clever depiction.
+The cult cartoon series Futurama parodied the world briefly in one of its episodes in Season 8, in what was quite a clever depiction.